 - Adjust the Pro-rata column for the leave that you need to adjust

 - Go to the Termination/Notes tab and add a note that you have made an adjustment so you can review back if you need to.

 - Save the changes

 NOTE: If the employee took annual leave and a leave loading amount needs to be paid you can add pay this in the next payroll with the Gross Leave Payout - Leave loading Withheld

-Now that you have checked the timesheets and made any leave adjustments print our the Payslips for the employees that you need make the adjustments for.
+Now that you have checked the timesheets and made any leave adjustments print out the Payslips for the employees that you need to make the adjustments.
 This will help you check the amount of tax that should have been paid.

 Running the next payroll

 Now that you have checked, removed, or edited the timesheets and made the required leave adjustments you are ready to enter into the payroll as normal for the next payroll.
 This payroll will include: